bottlenoselabs/c2cs/docs/README.md

 ### Try it out!

 In this minimal walkthrough we will create a C function which prints "Hello, world!" and call it from C#.
+By the end you will have more or less the same setup as the https://github.com/lithiumtoast/c2cs-example-helloworld.
+If anything doesn't work or you get lost, refer back to https://github.com/lithiumtoast/c2cs-example-helloworld.

 #### C header/source code